 This is the third place I’ve written these wants, and the most public.
 I feel them growing in power each time I articulate them.
 I feel myself growing in power each time I articulate what I want.

 The thing about coming out is that you’re never done doing it.
 I know this, intellectually.
-I’d had some experience with it previously, when I came out as gay and spent several years navigating the world of “well what does your boyfriend think of your haircut” and other heteronormative nonsense — an alarming number of male barbers feel emboldened to ask you this question as they hold a razor to your skull.
+I’d had some experience with it previously, when I came out as gay and spent several years navigating the world of “well what does your boyfriend think of your haircut” and other heteronormative nonsense — an alarming number of barbers feel emboldened to ask you this question as they hold a razor to your skull.

 I have grace for the people who mispronoun me, I do, I swear.
 But I need us to do better.
-And not just because I’m tired of having the same conversation (though I am) but because I’m tired of having the same conversation in ALC-land, where we’re supposed to be free, empathetic, understanding, imaginative humans raising free, empathetic, understanding, imaginative children.
+And not just because I’m tired of having the same conversation (though I am) but because I’m tired of having the same conversation in ALC-land, where we’re supposed to be liberated, empathetic, understanding, imaginative humans raising liberated, empathetic, understanding, imaginative children.
 If self-directed learning is about asking the question “what do you want?” and meaning it, we have to do better when the real answer to that question requires us to do a hard thing.

 Yes, it’s hard to hear pronouns.
 Our brains are amazing – they are so efficient that they effectively edit out the the parts of speech that we use most commonly.
 It’s why you probably didn’t realize that the word “the” is doubled in the previous sentence: your brain skipped it.
 Amazing.